 The Special Entry Access Scheme (SEAS) provides special consideration in admissions for students who have experienced disadvantage.

-A specific set of units (either a predetermined grouping, or a wider selection from which you can make choices) that caters to a particular stream of learning.
+A set of units (either a predetermined grouping, or a wider selection from which you can make choices) that caters to a particular stream of learning.
 Completing a specialisation will give you expert knowledge in your chosen field.
 For example, you can choose to take the specialisation of Nursing and Midwifery, which is a specific field of study within the Bachelor of Nursing course.

 Courses where you begin studying in your particular area of interest straight away, with a specific career goal or field of study in mind.
 Specialist courses ensure you have the right combination of skills needed for your professional field.
 Some prepare you to practise in a regulated profession such as law, physiotherapy, architecture, and engineering.
 Others, like fine art, biomedical science, and pharmaceutical science, develop expertise relevant to a whole field of study that can lead to a range of professional positions.
 All courses lead to an honours degree, so you can delve deeper into your chosen field and complete a master's degree in an additional year if you wish.
-For example, the Bachelor of Laws is a specialist course that provides you with very specific qualifications upon graduation to practise law.

 Specified credit is credit granted towards a specific unit or component in a qualification.
 Credit is given for a specific Monash unit, as identified by its unit code.